 The Kinsey Institute photography collection contains more than 80,000 prints and negatives dating from the 1850s to the present.
 Most of these photographs were produced in the United States, Europe (Britain, France, Germany, Italy), and Asia (Japan, China).

 The Kinsey Institute film archive consists of approximately 8000 film titles ranging in date from 1915 through the 1970s.
 The collections contain a variety of formats including super 8, 8mm, 16mm and 35mm.
 The collections are grouped into the following categories: Historical Stag films; Peepshow; Sex Education; Animal Sex Behavior; Swedish Erotica and Art, Exploitation, and Pornographic feature films.

 The Kinsey Institute video collection consists of approximately 4000 titles ranging in date from 1970 through today.
 The collection contains a variety of formats including beta, videocassette and digital video disc.
 These videos cover the following areas: Heterosexual and Homosexual Erotica, Sex Education and Therapy, Transgender, and Sadomasochism/Bondage.

-The Kinsey Institute Library is a private research collection.
 Any qualified researcher may request access, including Indiana University students and faculty, as well as non-affiliated scholars and professionals.
 Researchers must be at least 18 years old and have demonstrable research needs related to human sexuality, gender, and reproduction.

 The Kinsey Institute Library is open Monday to Friday 9am - 12pm and 1pm - 4pm.
 We are closed for major holidays.